Talisman9/Writing/PROGRESS.md

   - Chapter 5: "Converging Paths" - Reveals more about Project Sentinel, the military connection to the lighthouse, and escalates the conflict with James Caldwell
   - Chapter 6: "Beneath the Surface" - Maggie discovers classified Cold War documents and technology hidden in the lighthouse, confronts James Caldwell, and learns more about Eleanor's situation after the abrupt end of Project Sentinel
   - Chapter 7: "Revelations" - Maggie finds Eleanor's later journal revealing Robert Caldwell's treachery, and Thomas Winters makes contact after decades in hiding
+  - Chapter 8: "The Meeting" - Maggie and Edward meet Thomas Winters, who explains his disappearance and the government coverup, and they prepare for the arrival of the government team
 - **Deliverables In Progress**:
   - Continuing to draft chapters following the dual timeline structure, building toward the climax and resolution of the mystery